 Fines and demerit points for speeding depend on the amount by which the speed limit was exceeded and where the violation occurred

-Every state and territory sets its own penalties for speeding.
+Every state and territory sets its penalties for speeding.
 Demerit points assessed for the offence are usually uniform across the states, but the amount of a fine and other penalties might differ.
 This article explains the current penalty structure in NSW.

 Drivers who are stopped for speeding by a police officer will be issued a penalty notice.
 Drivers who are presumed to be speeding based on a traffic camera will receive a penalty notice in the mail.
 Since traffic cameras sometimes make mistakes, it is important to obtain prompt legal advice rather than ignoring or paying the specified penalty.

 Most NSW speeding offences carry demerit points and a fine.
-Drivers who accumulate too many demerit points over a fixed period of time face a suspension of driving privileges.
+Drivers who accumulate too many demerit points over a fixed period face a suspension of driving privileges.
 The failure to pay a fine can also result in a suspension.

 Penalties increase when speeding occurs in a school zone during designated hours.